Addressing Feature Suppression in Unsupervised Visual Representations: Predictive Contrastive Learning ( )

-0.03in {\bf (b) Contrastive Branch:} The contrastive branch is illustrated in the orange box in Figure~\ref{fig:framework}.
-For each image, we first generate a pair of positive samples by using two random augmentations $\tau_1$ and $\tau_2$, then we forward the two augmented inputs separately into the encoder $E$ parameterized by $\theta$ and a multi-layer nonlinear projection head $H$ parameterized by $h$ to get the latent representations $z_{1}$ and $z_{2}$ for these two positive samples.
+{\bf (a) Contrastive Branch:} The contrastive branch is illustrated in the orange box in Figure~\ref{fig:framework}.
+Here, we use SimCLR as an example to demonstrate the basic idea.
+However, this contrastive branch can be easily adapted to any contrastive learning method such as CPC, MoCo, and BYOL.
+For each image, we first generate a pair of positive samples by using two random augmentations $\tau_1$ and $\tau_2$, then we forward the two augmented inputs separately to the encoder $E$, parameterized by $\theta$ and a multi-layer nonlinear projection head $H$ parameterized by $h$ to get the latent representations $z_{1}$ and $z_{2}$ for these two positive samples.
 We use the commonly used InfoNCE loss \cite{chen2020simple} as the contrastive loss $\mathcal{L}_{c}$.
 Namely, for a batch of $N$ different input images $x_{i}, i=1,...,N $,

 where $\text{sim}(u,v)=u^{T}v / (\|u\|_2 \|v\|_2)$ denotes the dot product between the normalized $u$ and $v$ (i.e., cosine similarity), $t \in \mathbb{R}^{+}$ is a scalar temperature parameter, and $z_{2i},z_{2i+1}$ are the encoded features of positive pairs generated from $x_{i}$, i.e., $z_{2i} = H_h(E_{\theta}(\tau_1(x_{i})))$ and $z_{2i+1} = H_h(E_{\theta}(\tau_2(x_{i})))$.